Linux with a desktop environment running under Windows 11

 Steps

-1. Download the rootfs-image for WSL of a Linux distribution - in our case we are using Ubuntu Mantic6
+1. Download the rootfs-image for WSL of a Linux distribution - in our case we are using Noble Numbat LTS6

 - inside Windows Command Prompt -